 We adopted a share option plan in June 2008, a restricted share and restricted share unit plan in March 2011 and a share option scheme in June 2018.
 In addition, one of our subsidiaries, Fread Limited, adopted a restricted share unit scheme in March 2018.
-As of March 31, 2019, options to purchase 33,819,859 Class A ordinary shares were outstanding.
-As of March 31, 2019, a total of 1,220,000 shares of Fread Limited are available for grant under the Fread 2018 RSU scheme.
-We implemented an option exchange program in 2016 whereby our directors, employees and consultants exchanged options to purchase 21,011,951 Class A ordinary shares with various exercise prices greater than US\$0.4823 per share for new options with a new exercise price of US\$0.4823 per share and a new vesting schedule.
+Another subsidiary of our company, Yitian Xindong, also adopted an option scheme in December 2018.
+As of March 31, 2020, options to purchase 41,819,000 Class A ordinary shares were granted under the 2008 share option plan and the 2018 share option scheme were outstanding.
+As of March 31, 2020, a total of 920,000 restricted shares of Fread Limited were granted, and 5,461,293 options of Yitian Xindong were granted.
 See "Item 6.
 Directors, Senior Management and Employees-B. Compensation of Directors, Supervisors and Executive Directors-Share Incentive Plans."
-For the years ended December 31, 2016, 2017 and 2018, we recorded RMB1.9 million, RMB20.9 million and RMB14.0 million (US\$2.0 million), respectively, in share-based compensation.
+For the years ended December 31, 2017, 2018 and 2019, we recorded RMB20.9 million, RMB14.0 million and RMB20.2 million (US\$2.9 million), respectively, in share-based compensation.
 We believe the granting of share-based awards is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant stock options to employees in the future.
-We intend to grant additional stock options to our employees going forward, and we may implement additional option exchange program in the future, our share-based compensation will increase accordingly.
+We intend to grant additional stock options to our employees going forward, and we may implement additional option exchange program in the future, which we expect will further increase our share-based compensation.
+If we continue to grant share options in the future, our share-based compensation will increase accordingly.